United Extensible Firmware Interface (UEFI) firmware requirements

 Firmware that meets the UEFI 2.3.1 specifications provides the following benefits:

-- Ability to support Windows 10 security features like Secure Boot, Windows Defender Device Guard, Windows Defender Credential Guard, and Windows Defender Exploit Guard.
+- Ability to support Windows 10 security features like Secure Boot, Microsoft Defender Credential Guard, and Microsoft Defender Exploit Guard.
 All require UEFI firmware.

 - Faster boot and resume times.

 - Ability to more easily support large hard drives (more than 2 terabytes) and drives with more than four partitions.

 - Support for multicast deployment, which allows PC manufacturers to broadcast a PC image that can be received by multiple PCs without overwhelming the network or image server.

 - Support for UEFI firmware drivers, applications, and option ROMs.

 As the OEM, you must provide support for the features outlined in Windows Hardware Compatibility Program Specifications and Policies, specifically the following items that are divided into two groups: boot requirements and minimum security requirements.

 UEFI Runtime requirements

 Various versions of Windows require some or all of the following UEFI Runtime Services.
 It is recommended that they all be implemented for maximum compatibility:

 Platform firmware must ensure that operating system physical memory is consistent across S4 sleep state transitions, in both size and location.
 Operating system physical memory is defined according to the ACPI 3.0 specification as any memory that is described by the firmware system address map interface with a memory type other than AddressRangeReserved , AddressRangeUnusable , or Undefined [any value greater than 5].